davecoulter/teglon_O4/docs/index.md

 * Extract observations
 * Plot observation plans and LIGO localization probably maps
 * Ingest community EM observations
-* Calculate detection efficiency of a Library transient lightcurves given a map and a set of observations
+* Calculate detection efficiency of a library transient lightcurves given a map and a set of observations